benrudolph/beautifulspeeches/about.md

 permalink: /about/
 ---

-Speeches are some of the most beautiful works of art that humans have crafted.
-This site aims to consolidate the greatest speeches into one site.
-We aim to present the speech on a clean easy to read webpage to let the words eminate as much as possible.
+Speeches are some of the most beautiful works of art that humans have made.
+Beautiful Speeches aims to consolidate the greatest speeches into one site.
+Beyond collecting speeches, Beautiful Speeches endeavors to create a clean interface so that each word resonates on the page.

+Know an amazing speech?
+Send me an email at rudolphben at gmail dot com.